This article will help you:

 If a user ID does not exist in Amplitude, it will simply be skipped, and that user will not be included in the cohort.
 If you are uploading Amplitude IDs, then all Amplitude IDs must be valid.

-Once you select a file, specify whether the file contains Amplitude IDs or user IDs.
+Once you select a file, specify whether the file contains Amplitude IDs, user IDs, or groups.

 Re-import a cohort from a file